cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 There are four steps in running a Genetic Algorithm, namely Selection, Crossover, Mutation, and Repeated Iterations.

+The purpose of the Selection step is to generate chromosomes, with a preference towards chromosomes with a higher fitness score.

+The Crossover and Mutation steps introduce randomization to the generated chromosomes.

+Repeated Iterations eliminates the noise from the random steps (ideally!) to identify a solution with maximum fitness.

 # Selection
 Given some sample population, which in our example is a population of bitstrings, we should select